-Candles and incense
+- Candles and incense

 - Space heaters

-- ➤ Hot pots
+- Hot pots

+- ➤ Halogen torchiere floor lamps

 - Sun lamps

 - Any lamp with a plastic shade or other material which is apparently flammable

 - ➤ Refrigerators exceeding 5 cubic feet

 - ➤ Any extension cord not equipped with a surge protector

-- ➤ Any electrical cooking appliance such as hot pots, Foreman grills, ovens
+- Any electrical cooking appliance such as hot pots, Foreman grills, hot plates, ovens

 - Potpourri pots

+- > Air conditioners

 - ➤ Electric coils

-- Lava lamps
+- ➤ Lava lamps

 - > Toasters or toaster ovens

 - > Air conditioners

 - Electric blankets

 - ➤ Electric percolators and drip coffee pots

-- > Any flammable materials, chemicals including those used in campus laboratories, explosives including fireworks
+- Any flammable materials, chemicals including those used in campus laboratories, explosives including fireworks

 - Any type of firearm including BB guns and paintball devices and other weapons

 - ➤ Tapestries or wall hangings made of fabric

-- > Internal combustion engines
+- ➤ Internal combustion engines

+- Attaching anything to the ceiling in a student room is prohibited.

 - > Smoking including e-cigarettes is not permitted in any Residence Hall.